How to get то Petrich and where to stay

 Ograzhden Mountain and Samuil’s Fortress

 Just 15 km from Petrich, near the border with North Macedonia, stands the historic Samuil’s Fortress.
-Built between 1009 and 1013 during the reign of Tsar Samuil, this site is tied to one of the most tragic moments in Bulgarian history.
-In 1014, during the Battle of Kleidion, Tsar Samuil’s army suffered a devastating defeat at the hands of Byzantine Emperor Basil II, who captured and blinded 15,000 Bulgarian soldiers.
+Actually, the site was built between 1009 and 1013 during the reign of Tsar Samuil.
+Specifically, this place is tied to one of the most tragic moments in Bulgarian history.
+In 1014, during the Battle of Kleidion, Tsar Samuil’s army suffered a devastating defeat.
+Later the Byzantine Emperor Basil II captured and blinded 15,000 Bulgarian soldiers.
 The sight of his blinded troops caused Tsar Samuil to collapse and die of a heart attack.

 Today, Samuil’s Fortress is a restored national park-museum.
-Visitors first pass through a picturesque park and can explore replicas of medieval dugouts, once used as shelters for Tsar Samuil’s army.
-The site also features a towering 5-meter bronze statue of Tsar Samuil, depicted holding a scepter—a symbol of Bulgaria’s enduring spirit.
+Initially, visitors pass through a picturesque park where they can explore replicas of medieval dugouts, once used as shelters for Tsar Samuil’s army.
+Furthermore, the site features a towering 5-meter bronze statue of Tsar Samuil, depicted holding a scepter—a symbol of Bulgaria’s enduring spirit.
 A reconstructed watchtower offers breathtaking views of the surrounding mountains.

 Heraclea Sintica: The Hidden Ancient City